cgoulart35/StormBotSoundpadApi/README.md

 - Used to download a YouTube video onto the same machine as the Soundpad application.

-- Arguments: AddMp3Body object { string source, YouTubeVideo video, string soundName } passed in body.
+- Arguments: AddMp3Body object { string source, string videoURL, string soundName } passed in body.

 ### POST /Soundpad/addSound